What ages do you serve?

 What does a typical day look like at Camp?

 - We offer a wide variety of activities during our camp day.
-Basketball, swimming, capture the flag, ultimate frisbee, and dodgeball will keep any camper busy.
-Arts and crafts, skill groups, and field trips are also included at no additional cost.
+Basketball, capture the flag, water games, and dodgeball will keep any camper busy.
+Arts and crafts, skills, and field trips are also included at no additional cost.
 A normal day might look something like this:

 What are your daily hours?

 - Our normal program hours are 9:00am-4:00pm each weekday during the summer.
-You can drop your child off as early as 7:30am and pick them up as late as 5:30pm.
+You can drop your child off as early as 7:30am and pick them up as late as 5:30pm each day.
+There is no charge for extended hours - 7:30am to 5:30pm care is included in the weekly rate for Camp.

 Who will be with my child while at Camp?